azharali9/GithubActions_Dockerhub/README.md

 # GithubActions_Dockerhub

-Sure, I can provide you with the necessary files and codes.

 1. **Dockerfile**: This is a basic Dockerfile that uses an existing Node.js image from Docker Hub and copies your application into the image.
 Please modify it according to your needs.